arkency/posts/posts/2017-01-13-run-your-tests-on-production.md

 ---
-title: "Run your tests on production!"
 created_at: 2017-01-13 13:16:56 +0100
 publish: true
 author: Tomasz Wróbel
 tags: [ 'integration', 'microservices', 'testing']
 newsletter: arkency_form
 ---

+# Run your tests on production!

 Running your tests on "production"?
 On the real, live system?
 Sounds unorthodox?
 There might be situations, where it's actually a good idea.
 Read on!